-Before you start annotating a script, check which questions the student has answered and make sure you enter your annotations for the correct response (i.e. If they have answered Question 2 on occupation, make sure you are entering annotations and marks for that question.).
+Before you start annotating a script, check which questions the student has answered and make sure you enter your annotations for the correct response.

 A range of annotations has been selected for marking this component on RM Assessor.
 A list of annotations and their intended use is also included in the Lead Examiner's Welcome on RM.
 We would like to keep the number of annotations to a minimum, in order to make the process more straightforward for examiners and for centres when they see marked work.
 This means that we will be using text boxes to write detailed comments that describe the qualities of each student's work and a limited set of symbols.
 The most important of these will be: